clearlinux/clear-linux-documentation/source/clear-containers/architecture-overview.rst

 * **Direct kernel boot**, allowing fast booting by loading the kernel as an uncompressed ELF binary.
-Although the kernel image is slightly larger than a compressed one, it is faster to read and boot the larger file than it is to uncompress and boot the slightly smaller file.
+Although the kernel image is slightly larger than a compressed one, it is faster to read and boot the larger file than it is to decompress and boot the slightly smaller file.
 * **Added an** :abbr:`OCI (Open Container Initiative)` **runtime-compliant wrapper**, AKA ``cor``, for easier integration with :abbr:`OCI (Open Container Initiative)`-compliant host orchestration systems.